hjmegens/hjmegens.github.io/_posts/2021-11-10-MPF-1B-remake.md

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF_remake/20211020_20114_.jpg?raw=true" alt="fig1" style="width: 300px;"/>

 Could this be a problem?
-One limiting issue is that I don't have anything to compare to. (spoiler alert: with the remake done I now know that sharkfins are a normal feature for the MPF-1)
+One serious limitation is that I don't have anything to compare to. (spoiler alert: with the remake done I now know that sharkfins are a normal feature for the MPF-1)

 For sure my original MPF-1B can be repaired - this particular design is simple, and all components that can fail can be easily replaced.
 The big chips are socketed, the smaller ones can be amputated, pins desolderd, and new sockets installed.
 And, of course, caps, diodes, resistors all can be desoldered and replaced.
 So, why don't I do that?
 Because that essentially means that my historic SBC would become a modern remake.
 A targeted repair is fine, but I just don't like blanket replacements of components in historical machines.

 But wait - if all components can be replaced, you *could* make a completely new MPF-1B, right?
 And that is true.
 However, you would need a circuit board of course.
 Which, theoretically I could design, because all the necessary information is available.
 But that, for now, is beyond me.
 Designing PCBs is high on my list of future projects, but I want to start with something a bit more doable.

 Doing clones and remakes has one additional advantage - building something yourself really is a great way to dive further into the details of a design.
-This is one thing I learned from the [Outstanding PAL-1](https://www.tindie.com/products/tkoak/pal-1-a-mos-6502-powered-computer-kit/), KIM-1 clone, potentially better than the real thing.
+This is one thing I learned from the [Outstanding PAL-1](https://www.tindie.com/products/tkoak/pal-1-a-mos-6502-powered-computer-kit/), a KIM-1 clone, which potentially may be better than the real thing (I wouldn't know because I don't own an original one).

 Fortunately, [Ruud Baltissen](http://www.baltissen.org/newhtm/myself.htm) pointed me towards [a site, in Portuguese](https://ekaww4.wixsite.com/tecnologia/projeto-cedm-80), from a Brazilian enthusiast who had recreated several historic SBCs, including the MPF.